TransatAR-Dev-Team/TranslatAR/README.md

 ## Testing

-Run `docker compose -f docker-compose.test.yml up --build --exit-code-from test_runner` to run all tests.
+Run `docker compose -f docker-compose.test.yml up --build --exit-code-from test_runner` to run all tests *except for Unity tests*.

+See [unity/README.md](#unity/README.md) to run Unity tests.

 See the `README.md` within each container for information on running tests locally.